acteng/scheme-sketcher-lib/README.md

 This is a library for building Svelte web apps to edit GeoJSON files with MapLibre.
 It includes:

 - a toolbox for drawing points, linestrings, and polygons, optionally [snapping to a network](https://github.com/dabreegster/route_snapper/)
-- state management -- GeoJSON is autosaved to local storage, with filesystem download and upload
+- state management -- GeoJSON is autosaved to local storage, with filesystem download and upload.
+General undo support is planned.
 - layers -- objects can be grouped into distinct layers, moved around, hidden, etc

 This library is higher-level than collections of drawing tools, such as [mapbox-gl-draw](https://github.com/mapbox/mapbox-gl-draw) and [terra-draw](https://github.com/JamesLMilner/terra-draw).
 If you want individual tools, see [route_snapper](https://github.com/dabreegster/route_snapper/) and [maplibre-draw-polygon](https://github.com/dabreegster/maplibre-draw-polygon).
 If you don't want opinionated state management and layers, then don't use this.